COMP2281/software-engineering-group-17/documentation/Design-Video-Presentation.md

 #### Introduce our project goals and aims [1min] [Josh]

 Our goal is to solve IBM's Skills Build Website problem.
-IBM described this website as "complex to navigate and students can lose their way".
+The client described this website as "complex to navigate and students can lose their way".
 We aim to solve this by providing a fun way to navigate the website and discover IBM Skills Build courses, through the medium of video games.
 We will create a top-down 2D RPG game with questions from the courses linked throughout the game.

 The game will contain worlds with puzzle rooms that need to be solved in order to answer the questions.
 The worlds will each have a theme that corresponds to a Skills Build course.